-Your radio's ID number is also automatically sent every time the PTT button is pressed.
+The ID number of your radio is also automatically sent every time the PTT button is pressed.
 This is a perchannel feature.
-For digital voice transmissions, your radio's ID is sent continuously during the voice message.
+For digital voice transmissions, the

+ID of your radio is sent continuously during the voice message.

 Smart PTT Feature (Conventional Only)